 - Teeth with gray stains caused by tetracycline, fluorosis or smoking can be lightened, but the results can vary.

 - Veneers should be considered for teeth with severe tetracycline or fluorosis staining.

-To learn more about teeth whitening in Wilmington, North Carolina, or to schedule an appointment with Cape Fear Smiles, call our office at 910-763-0931.
+To learn more about teeth whitening or to schedule an appointment with our dentists and team, call our office today.